 Be Heat Smart!
 Your Outdoor Heat Safety Program

-Prevention is the best approach to protect workers.
-Follow safety requirements in applicable rules and use the resources on this page to plan, prepare, and train for prevention.
+The rules and resources on this page can help employers plan, prepare, and train for heat illness prevention.

-- Create an Outdoor Heat Exposure Prevention Plan as part of your required Accident Prevention Program.
+- Address outdoor heat exposure safety as part of your required Accident Prevention Program.

 - Provide annual training to employees and supervisors on symptoms of outdoor heat exposure and policies in place to prevent heat-related illness.

-- Be prepared to respond appropriately to any employee with symptoms of heat-related illness.
+- Have emergency procedures to respond appropriately to any employee with symptoms of heat-related illness.

 Accident Prevention Program (APP)